 Try this: Set a timer for 5 minutes and write.
 When the timer goes off, you may find the 5 minutes when by so quickly, you’re able to write more.
 Or, that might be all for the day.

 Everybody has 5 minutes.
 It’s a choice.

 This is a common challenge amongst newbie journal writers.
 And the easiest way around it is to use prompts and fill in the blanks.
-Below I share my favourite journal practices.
+Below I share my favourite journal techniques.
 Choose one or try them all – it’s up to you!

+Scripting is when you write about a future goal as though it’s already come true.
 I started this practice in my bedroom and would write things like: